JAPAN’S FASCINATING NATURE AND SPIRITUALITY

 - Comfortable walking shoes are recommended.

-- There will be no snow walls considering the season of your visit.
+- There will be no snow at the time the tour takes place.